It is now three years since the government launched its NHS quality reforms.

 5Research visits to all 47 trusts in the region were made in 1999 and 2000, during which key individuals at each organisation were interviewed, including chief executives, medical and nursing directors, clinical governance leads and non-executive directors.
 A total of 151 interviews took place.

 Further follow-up telephone interviews with clinical governance leads at trusts were carried out, and interviews were also undertaken with 12 members of the NHS Executive regional office clinical governance visiting team.

-Documents such as clinical governance strategies, plans, reports, and other papers were collated from trusts.
-Interviews were confidential, used a semi-structured interview schedule, were tape-recorded and were each undertaken by two researchers.
+Documents such as clinical governance strategies, plans, reports and other papers were collated from trusts.
+Interviews were confidential, used a semi-structured interview schedule, were tape-recorded and were each carried out by two researchers.
 Interview notes were made contemporaneously, and then transcribed.